 TiVo Stream App

-Let’s talk about what the TiVo Stream app is…and isn’t.
+Let’s discuss what the TiVo Stream app is…and isn’t.

 For example, if you scroll through the integrated TV guide and find a show you want to watch, it’ll open Sling TV to play the video.

-If choosing content directly isn’t your thing, you can select your streaming services specifically to open their apps.
-That gave me the impression that the TiVo Stream app was designed to be this device’s main launcher, rather than the stock Android TV launcher.
+If directly choosing content isn’t your thing, you can select your streaming services to open their apps.
+That gave me the impression that the TiVo Stream app was designed to be this device’s main launcher rather than the stock Android TV launcher.

 TiVo Stream 4K: Video Performance

-For both Plex and Kodi, I played several movie and music files from my personal library.
+For Plex and Kodi, I played several movie and music files from my personal library.
 Both run from a Windows 10 server, hardwired via Ethernet.
-For YouTube, Netflix and Amazon Prime Video, I tested HD and 4K video, and looked for dropped frames, stuttering and resolution.
+For YouTube, Netflix, and Amazon Prime Video, I tested HD and 4K videos.
+I looked for dropped frames, stuttering, and resolution.

 My home network uses a Ubiquiti US-8-150W gigabit Ethernet switch and a UAP-AC-PRO-US wireless access point.
-It provides a lot more network capacity than I need, so if there is any network slowdowns, I can usually rule out the network as the cause.
+It provides much more network capacity than I need, so if there are any network slowdowns, I can rule out the network as the cause.

 YouTube

 4K YouTube was amazing.
-There were no dropped frames, which is always impressive over WiFi.
-Picture quality was amazing and I was able to skip around the videos quickly, without too much lag.
+There were no dropped frames, which is always impressive over Wi-Fi.
+Picture quality was exceptional, and I could skip around the videos quickly without too much lag.

 Plex

 I’ve got no complaints about Plex on the TiVo Stream 4K.
-Both movies and music played really well with no skipping, or dropped frames.
-Moving from chapter to chapter was very quick, with only minor buffering in between.
+Both movies and music played well, with no skipping or dropped frames.
+Moving from chapter to chapter was quick, with only minor buffering.

 Kodi

-Everything worked, eventually, but be prepared to wait a little bit longer than you’re used to.
+Everything eventually worked, but be prepared to wait a little longer than you’re used to.

 Netflix \ Amazon Prime Video

 You’d expect Netflix and Amazon Prime Video to perform really well.
-After all, the TiVo Stream 4K is aimed at consumers who are looking at a 4K FireStick or Chromecast.
+After all, the TiVo Stream 4K is aimed at consumers looking at a 4K FireStick or Chromecast.

 For the most part, you’d be right.
-Netflix performance is great.
+Netflix’s performance is excellent.
 Menu navigation is quick, and there was no stutter or audio delay on any videos I played.
 Even 4K videos played well.

 That minor hiccup aside, I have no complaints about using the TiVo Stream 4K for either Netflix or Amazon Prime.